ednapiranha/trakkerapp/README.md

 ## Configure client-side settings

-If you need to override detour/static/js/settings.js, create detour/static/js/local_settings.js and return the new values.
+If you need to override detour/static/js/settings.js, edit detour/static/js/local_settings.js and return the new values.
 For example:

     define([],
       function () {